HappyHeads/godot-wigglebones/README.md

-**This is a fork of the Jigglebone addon that is ported to SkeletonModifer3D.**
+**This is a fork of the Jigglebone addon that is ported to SkeletonModifer3D and adds more functionally.**

 # Godot Wigglebones